Beautiful and practical large country gardens in Sussex and Surrey

 The Modernist architect Adolf Loos said that “to find beauty in form instead of making it depend on ornament is the goal to which humanity is aspiring” and this sums up my own belief, that a large country garden, or any other type of garden or outside space should look – and feel – beautiful from its structure alone, and that furniture, sculpture or water should all be part of this structure, not ornament within it.
 In addition, I believe that this structure should reflect its location, relating to the architecture as well as the site, whether enclosed or part of a wider landscape.

 I’m interested in creating semi-naturalistic plantings using perennial plants including flowers and grasses chosen to catch light and create good textural combinations when not in flower.
 Trees, hedges and clipped forms from box, yew and beech also play an important structural role in my designs.

-I’m a Registered Member of the Society of Garden Designers and a Member of the Garden Media Guild.
+I’m a Registered Member of the Society of Garden Designers, and was Vice Chair of the society for a number of years; I am also a Registered Designer with the British Association of Landscape Industries and a Member of the Garden Media Guild.
 My work has featured in books and magazines; I was a regular broadcaster on BBC Somerset for 8 years until I moved to Sussex in 2012 and I write articles for national magazines including Homes and Gardens.
-I have also organised and subsequently led bespoke tours to private gardens in the UK, Provence and Tuscany for an eminent group of Americans headed by Hope Taft, former First Lady of Ohio, and I have just come back from a tour of Netherlands gardens (with not a bulb in sight!) for the group which took place in September 2016.
+I have also organised and subsequently led bespoke tours to private gardens in the UK, Provence, Tuscany and the Netherlands for an eminent group of Americans headed by Hope Taft, former First Lady of Ohio, and I work as a consultant in a freelance capacity for Martin Randall Travel, designing, prospecting and guiding new garden tours for the company.

 All the photographs on this site were taken by me unless otherwise stated.